fpgmaas/deptry/docs/usage.md

 not installed because it is optional and unused in the current installation.
-Then when the package name doesn't directly translate to the top level module name, or there are more top level modules names, Deptry may report both obsolete packages, and missing packages.
-A concrete example is deptry reporting obsolete (optional) dependency `foo-python`, and missing package `foo`, while package `foo-python` would install top level module `foo`, if it were installed.
+Then when the package name doesn't directly translate to the top level module name, or there are more top level modules names, Deptry may report both unused packages, and missing packages.
+A concrete example is deptry reporting unused (optional) dependency `foo-python`, and missing package `foo`, while package `foo-python` would install top level module `foo`, if it were installed.